6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1954 - Le Kef - Tunisia

-6th Foreign Infantry Regiment: Tunisia in 1955
+6th Foreign Infantry Regiment in 1955 and dissolution

-In early February 1955, a 6e REI detachment led by Major Vieules rendered honor and welcomed the 2e REI arriving in Bizerte, Tunisia after nine years spent in Indochina.
-Major Vieules most likely served then as the deputy commander of the 1st Battalion, 6e REI.
-In 1951, he led CERA and in 1954, he was an interim head of 1er BEP (future 1er REP).
-Major Vieules would be killed in Algeria in 1958 while commanding the 2nd Battalion, 13e DBLE.
+In Bizerte, Tunisia, in early February 1955, a 6e REI detachment led by Major Vieules rendered honor and welcomed the 2e REI back to North Africa after the nine years that the regiment had spent in Indochina.
+Major Vieules most likely served as the deputy commander of the 1st Battalion 6e REI at the time.
+He was a temporary commander of the 1er BEP in 1954 and was killed in Algeria in 1958.

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1954-1955 - TAT protection mission - Tunisia - Libya - Sebha